Cracked asphalt, stained sidewalks, forgotten

 "The tarred-over cracks, you know, we walk over them all the time and wouldn't notice them particularly," Calame said.
 "When you raise them up, it elevates them.
 It makes them look like a picture, and it brings them to your consciousness in a different way."

-Since the early 1990s, Calame's map-like paintings have brought heightened artistry to everything from stained walkways and wall graffiti from along the Los Angeles River to tire tracks from the Indianapolis Motor Speedway, each translated exactly in one-to-one ratio.
+Since the early 1990s, Calame's map-like paintings have brought heightened artistry to everything from stained walkways and wall graffiti from along the Los Angeles River to tire tracks from the Indianapolis Motor Speedway, each translated exactly in

 "I think it has to do with the very fundamental idea that I could map the whole world," Calame said.
 "The impossibility of making a map of the whole world in one-to-one scale, in a lifetime — the futility and the grandiosity of that attracted me to it."